hurnhu/web-dev-helper-ideas/02-multipart-form-validation/README.md

 The user can not leave the page untill they entered something and it is valid.

+For this i will be using no css framework, but will be using jquery.

+This can be with just normal javascript

 ## Expected Features

 - only show 1 question at a time